-In addition to this, you must earn 16 elective credits.
+You must earn 20 elective credits as part of your 72-credit total.
 These elective credits are often earned during the Summer quarter after the first or second academic years and during the second year.
 You can also earn elective credits by (a) registering for electives offered during Spring Break or offered during the normal academic year, (b) participating in the pre-spring Global Study Tour offered by the UW Bothell School of Business, (c) enrolling in classes offered by other programs at UW outside the UW Bothell School of Business (d) registering for approved independent study courses with full-time faculty at the School of Business or (e) registering for approved internships through the School of Business.
 You may count up to 12 credits of electives from UW classes outside the UW Bothell campus (e.g., courses taken at UW Seattle or UW Tacoma).